JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 - **Delegator return per unit of stake**

-    Shifting the focus to delegator returns, the following plot illustrates how rewards per unit of stake change before delegators take action (e.g., migrating from an oversaturated, post-$k$-increment pool to a newly saturated pool).
-The interpretation of these plots follows directly from our previous formulas.
-Delegators remaining in now-oversaturated pools suffer immediate yield losses.
-Conversely, those who happen to be aligned with pools that have newly reached the lower saturation threshold experience yield gains, particularly if those pools feature high operator pledge.
+    Maintaining the same delegation ($x$-axis) and pledge ($y$-axis) layout as the previous figures, the following plot maps the immediate shift in delegator yield per unit of stake prior to any behavioral rebalancing (such as stake migration).
+As predicted by our analytical model, delegators remaining in now-oversaturated pools—those to the right of the vertical $z_0 = 38.5\text{M ADA}$ threshold—suffer immediate yield losses.
+Conversely, delegators aligned with pools operating near the new saturation boundary experience yield gains, with the most pronounced improvements concentrated in the high-pledge region along the upper area of the plot.

     <p align="center">
   <img src="plots/heatmap_delegator_reward_k_cases.png" alt="Heatmap Delegator Reward when k changes" width="80%">